-From veterinarians to zookeepers to animal nutritionists, there are a wide variety of fulfilling careers where you can earn a really good living while caring for animals.
+From veterinarians to zookeepers to animal nutritionists, there is a wide variety of fulfilling careers where you can earn a really good living while caring for animals.
 Some require more training than others, and in some cases, you may need special certification or licensing, but chances are if you love animals, there's a career path out there for you.

 Check out this list of animal-related careers and see if there's one that piques your interest.

-Board certified specialists can earn much higher salaries, but veterinarians can earn a six-figure salary within a few years of graduating from veterinary school.
+Board-certified specialists can earn much higher salaries, but veterinarians can earn a six-figure salary within a few years of graduating from veterinary school.

 Veterinary pharmaceutical sales reps market a variety of animal health products to veterinarians and veterinary clinics.
 There are both inside sales (office based) and outside sales (travel) career paths in this field.

 The salary for pharmaceutical sales reps usually includes a combination of base salary, commission, company car, and benefits.
 Total compensation varies based on sales volume and years of experience.

 Fish and game wardens are authorized to enforce rules and regulations related to wildlife in their patrol area.
 Wardens may arrest violators, seize weapons or game, assist with research, and investigate the damage caused by wildlife.

 Animal nutritionists create and balance animal rations to ensure dietary requirements are met.
 Positions in this field can be found with a wide variety of employers such as zoos, colleges, research labs, farms, pharmaceutical companies, and feed development companies.

 Wildlife biologists manage and study populations of animals in the wild.
 Duties may involve animal census studies, trapping and tagging animals, and developing habitat management plans.
 Wildlife biologists may work in education, research, or for the state or federal government.